mattgodbolt/ce-behind-the-scenes/conclusion.md

 * Learned so much
 * Doors opened
 * C++ community is amazing
-  * Thank you Rubén, Partouf, Austin, Chedy, Jared...
+    * Thank you Partouf, Austin, Rubén, and many more...

 </div>

 ---